TNVollmer/mae-player/README.md

+(this is outdated and needs to be revised!)

 # Generic Player template for _The Microservice Dungeon_

 This repo contains a generic, Java-based Dungeon player template.
 It can be used to build an own player based on it.